vnydev/NoteApp/README.md

 There is two sperate dir for front-end and back-end code.

-Step to run the app
+Steps

-cd BackendNotesApp
+* cd BackendNotesApp
-npm install
+* npm install
-npm start
+* npm start

 Important point